-- Needs training and time to do the new job effectively - May create stress and confusion among employees - Not feasible in some industries (e.g. highly narrowskilled professions) - Processes do not work as smoothly as one is used to
+- May create stress and confusion among employees - Not feasible in some industries (e.g. highly narrowskilled professions) - Processes do not work as smoothly as one is used to

 A secondment (sometimes referred to as a "job rotation") is a chance for an employee to temporarily work on a different team within their organization, or in some cases, for a different organization entirely (possibly in a different country too).
 Think of secondments as the onthe-job equivalent of exchange student programs.
 Secondment programs benefit individuals, teams, and companies by leveling up employee skills, boosting engagement, and increasing retention.